Erikki123/Appd/README.md

 For those who have never used GitHub before, there exists a file explaining basic functionalities.

-❗️ **Please note that the main language is documents is English!** ❗️
+❗️ **Please note that the main language in documents is English!** ❗️

 ### 🔶 **Where to look for information:**